corentin-ryr/Boat-Simulation/readme.md

     <img src="Images/intersectionLine.png" width="400">
 </p>

 From this chain, we can get the triangles of the floating mesh that are bellow the water line and we can triangulate the chain to have the surface of the displaced water.
+We compute a third set of triangles made of the triangles cut by the intersection line.

 <p align="center">
     <img src="Images/intersectionMesh.png" width="400">